sdgilley/search-images/README.md

 1. Finally, run **search-images.py**.
     * Go grab a coffee, go to lunch, or find something else to work on.
-    * For 600 images, the script took approximately a half hour.
+    * For 600 images, the script took approximately 15 minutes to complete.
+Your milage may vary.

 ## Errors